heyunwang1/dvrk-continuum/README.md

 We have prototyped a dVRK-catheter and implemented navigation and manipulation of a continuum robot end on dVRK.
 More details can be found in `continuum-robot` folder.

+We also implemented NDI Aurora EM tracking system on ROS for dVRK control.
+More details can be found in `NDI-emtracking` folder.

 ## Dependencies